Special Immigrant Religious Workers

 Sunset Date for Non-Minister Religious Workers Program

-On March 15, 2022, the president signed into law H.R.
-2471, extending the EB-4 non-minister special immigrant religious worker program through Sept.
-30, 2022.
-The law allows these workers to immigrate or adjust to permanent resident by that date.
-Non-minister special immigrant religious workers include those within a religious vocation or occupation engaged in a professional or non-professional capacity.
-The end date for the program also applies to accompanying spouses and children of these non-minister special immigrant religious workers.
+On Sept.
+26, 2024, the president signed into Public Law 118-83, extending the EB-4 non-minister special immigrant religious worker program through Dec.
+20, 2024.
+The law allows these workers to immigrate or adjust to permanent resident by that date, also known as the sunset date.
+Non-minister special immigrant religious workers include those within a religious vocation or occupation engaged in either a professional or non-professional capacity.
+This date on which the program will end also applies to accompanying spouses and children of these non-minister special immigrant religious workers.

-Special immigrants entering the U.S. solely to carry on the vocation of a minister, and their accompanying spouses and children, are not affected by this date.
+Special immigrants entering the U.S. solely to carry on the vocation of a minister, and their accompanying spouses and children, are not affected by the sunset date.

 Religious Worker Expedite Requests

 The decision to accommodate an expedite request is at USCIS’ sole discretion.
 We consider all expedite requests on a case-by-case basis.
-To increase efficiency in the review and processing of expedite requests, USCIS is not required to provide justification or otherwise respond regarding decisions on expedite requests.
+To increase efficiency in the review and processing of expedite requests, we are not required to provide justification regarding decisions on expedite requests.

 A nonprofit organization whose request furthers the cultural or social interests of the United States may request expedited processing.
-We cannot process a request for expedited processing of a Form I-360 Special Immigrant Religious Worker petition until the petitioner has cleared their on-site visit requirement.
+For petitioners who are selected for a pre-adjudication compliance review site visit, USCIS cannot process the petitioner's request for expedited processing of Form I-360 Special Immigration Religious Worker petition until a successful compliance review is completed.

-- A bona fide organization that is affiliated with a religious denomination in the United States; and
+- Non-profit organization which is affiliated with a religious denomination in the United States.

 - You were still employed as a religious worker;